Kristoffer Martin: Career

-Kristofer on ABS-CBN (2007–2009)
+Kristoffer on ABS-CBN (2007–2009)

-In ABS-CBN, KrisM's screen name is Kristofer Dangculos.
+In ABS-CBN, KrisM's screen name is Kristoffer Dangculos.
 KrisM's career started when he joined Little Big Superstar, a search reality-variety show for kids with good singing ability.
 He became one of the ten finalist but he was eliminated in the second week of the finals.
 He appeared in Prinsesa ng Banyera, a noon-time drama after Wowowee.
 He played the role of the young Eric Fragante, who became TJ Trinidad when the character grew up.
 He was paired with Jane Oineza, also his co-star in Kung Fu Kids, who played the role of the young Maningning Burgos (who later became Kristine Hermosa).

 KrisM became famous because of Kung Fu Kids, his first fantaserye drama series in ABS-CBN.
 In the said series, he plays the role of Benjamin "Benjo" Reyes, a bully always involved in rumbles, also known as Kid Bully.
 In Ligaw na Bulaklak, he played the role of Chuckie, the foster son of Mrs. Reyes (Arlene Muhlach) and the brother of Ian (Ron Morales).
-In Parekoy that was aired on January 5, 2009, Kristofer played as Ringgo.
+In Parekoy that was aired on January 5, 2009, Kristoffer played as Ringgo.